tditheo/Ryzentosh-OCEFI/README.md

 4. Use [this tool](https://github.com/corpnewt/GenSMBIOS) to generate your unique SMBIOS info.

-- SMBIOS has to be unique, you cannot use one present in this repository.

 - Run GenSMBIOS and select `Download MacSerial` and `Generate SMBIOS`.
 - Select the appropriate model for your hardware using the table below.
 - Go to [Apple Coverage](https://checkcoverage.apple.com/) and paste generated _Serial_.
 You need "Invalid Serial" or "Purchase Date not Validated" message.